tanordheim/sherlock/README.md

 ## Launchers
 The philosophy of the Sherlock Application Launcher is, that every tile is owned by a launcher.
-You can think of a launcher as a category to which each of the tiles belong to.<br><br>
+You can think of a launcher as a category to which each of the tiles belong to.
+The launchers are defined in the `fallback.json` file in your config directory (`/home/user/.config/sherlock/`).<br><br>

 The Launcher can be of the following types:<br>
 - **[App Launcher](#app-launcher):** Launches your apps.